squareRoot3/GraphArena/README.md

 }
 ```

-For more human-readable examples, please see `GraphArena_example.txt`.
+For more human-readable examples, please refer to `examples.md`.

 ## Licensing

 The dataset is released under the CC BY-SA 4.0 License, and the code repository is licensed under the BSD-2 Clause.

-## Maintainers
+## Long-term Preservation

-This repository is actively maintained by Jianheng Tang (sqrt3tjh@gmail.com).
+This repository is owned by Jianheng Tang (sqrt3tjh@gmail.com).
+Qifan Zhang (bklight999@gmail.com) and Yuhan Li (yuhanli@mail.nankai.edu.cn) will also help maintain the GraphArena dataset and codebase over the long term.